inside.ewu.edu

 Pre-requisites: ENGL 201 or permission of instructor.

-This course introduces students to Anglo-American constitutional thought from the colonial period to the American Civil War.
-Students will learn about the English legal system, the formation of a federalist government, the separation of powers, due process, judicial review, and constitutional politics.
+Introduces American constitutional thought from the colonial period to the present.
+Covers the American system that emerged from the English legal system, the formation of a federalist government, the separation of powers, due process, judicial review, and constitutional politics.
+Begins with English efforts to limit the King’s power and concludes with American efforts to limit the President’s power.

 HIST 484.
 COLONIAL AMERICAN HISTORY, 1607-1763.
 5 Credits.